 Foundations often require a variety of institutional documents in addition to the proposal and budget.
 In many cases, a cover letter from the president or senior university official will be required to accompany a proposal.
 We can draft and obtain signatures for these letters and can provide institutional documents that may also be requested.

 While we do not want to pose a barrier to your approach to a foundation, there are a small number of University-level foundation prospects that Foundation Relations manages.
-Clearance to apply for funding from these foundations must be requested from Foundation Relations prior to submitting a letter of inquiry or proposal.
+Clearance to apply for funding from these foundations must be requested from Foundation Relations before submitting a letter of inquiry or proposal.

 Funding requests to the following foundations are restricted: